The Spider Bite

 The Spider Bite or The Red Spot is a modern urban legend that emerged in England during the 1970s.

-Plot

 The legend features a young woman from a frigid, northern location (England, New York City, etc.), who is on vacation abroad in a warm southern location (Mexico, etc.).
 While sunbathing on the beach, she is bitten on the cheek by a spider.
 The bite swells into a large boil and she rushes home to seek medical treatment.
-She finds a doctor to lance the boil then hundreds of tiny spiders come running out of her cheek.
-She then goes insane from the shock.
+She finds a doctor to lance the boil, causing hundreds of tiny spiders to emerge.
+She is driven insane by the shock.